uwplse/Casper/README.md

     $ docker run -t -i maazsaf/casper-ubuntu /bin/bash

 Once inside the Docker container, you will find a clone of this repository in the root directory.
-Pull the latest changes from git to bring the repository up to date.
-Build casper using ant as follows:
+You can optionally pull the latest changes from git to bring the repository up to date by running `git pull`.
+After that, build casper using ant as follows:

     $ cd Casper/
     $ ant